Factors in Arkansas Semi-Truck Accidents

 Accidents involving tractor-trailers and other CMVs are different from passenger vehicle collisions for many reasons, including liability.
 CMV crashes may involve multiple responsible parties, including the driver, the trucking company, cargo loaders, maintenance personnel, and even parts manufacturers.

-At the Minton Law Firm, our lawyers understand the complexities of truck accident cases as well as the financial needs faced by injury victims and their families.
+At the Minton Law Firm, our truck accident lawyers understand the complexities of truck accident cases as well as the financial needs faced by injury victims and their families.
 As a former insurance adjuster, attorney Justin Minton also knows the tricks insurance companies use to attempt to limit what they pay to injury victims.

 If you were hurt or a family member was killed in an Arkansas truck accident, please call the Minton Law Firm today at 501-404-5433 to schedule your free consultation and learn how we can help you.
 You can also contact us online to get started now.
 We are proud to serve clients from the greater Little Rock and Benton areas.